per1234/EtherEvent/README.md

   - Type: long
 - Parameter(optional): **password** - Password to use for the current event send.
 If the password parameter is used then the cookie parameter must be specified(If you want EtherEvent to generate your cookie then use `false`).
   - Type: char array, __FlashStringHelper(F() macro)
 - Returns: Buffer size required to receive the event.
-This is the length of the received event and the null terminator.
+This is the length of the received event and the null terminator minus the amount of the event already read.
   - Type: byte

+`EtherEvent.availableEvent()`
+- Returns: Length of the received event and the null terminator minus the amount of the event already read.
+  - Type: byte

 `EtherEvent.availablePayload()` - availableEvent() must be called first.
 - Returns: Buffer size required to receive the payload.
-This is the length of the received payload and the null terminator.
+This is the length of the received payload and the null terminator minus the amount of the payload already read.
   - Type: unsigned int

 `EtherEvent.readEvent(eventBuffer)` - Puts the event in the passed array. availableEvent() must be called first.
 Size a char array according to the result of availableEvent() and pass it to readEvent().
 After that it will contain the event.